mtbtwsk/automatrix/README.md

 <img width="600" alt="Screen Shot 2024-03-29 at 8 53 44 PM" src="https://github.com/mtbtwsk/automatrix/assets/165427058/d95bc59a-1078-4386-9353-d5b300fc14fe">

-Test update: **AutoMatrix** is a utility that automates the generation of **course matrices** from [CLSS](https://www.courseleaf.com/software/clss/) export CSVs.
+Test: **AutoMatrix** is a utility that automates the generation of **course matrices** from [CLSS](https://www.courseleaf.com/software/clss/) export CSVs.
 In addition to generating a matrix of course offerings, AutoMatrix can generate by-instructor, by-day, and graphical schedules of course offerings.

 ## Installation